Patter

 In some circumstances, the talk becomes a different sense of "patter": to make a series of rapid strokes or pats, as of raindrops.
 Here, it is a form of onomatopoeia.

-In certain forms of entertainment, peep shows (in the historical meaning) and Russian rayok, patter is an important component of a show.
-The radio DJ patter is among the roots of rapping.

 In hypnotherapy, the hypnotist uses a 'patter' or script to deliver positive suggestions for change to the client.

-In London Labour and the London Poor, Henry Mayhew divides the street-sellers of his time into two groups: the patterers, and everyone else.
+In London Labour and the London Poor (1851), Henry Mayhew divides the street-sellers of his time into two groups: the patterers, and everyone else.

+Entertainment and music

+In certain forms of entertainment, peep shows and Russian rayok, patter is an important component of a show.
+The radio DJ patter, known as MCing, is among the roots of rapping.
+The form can be traced back as early as the 1890s among the other popular music styles like 'story ballads' and 'parlor waltzes.'
+Patter also has operatic origins as well, the form of the patter song being featured in the operettas of Gilbert and Sullivan.
+So important is patter to the Gilbert and Sullivan operetta form that it forms one of the seven identified tenants of their style.
+Patter then became a signature in the style known as Savoy opera.
+The musical identification of patter is intrinsically linked to the flow of words in time.